Shub-2006/Hackathon/README.md

 cd backend
 npm install

-This will set up your Express server dependencies and create the skillswap.db SQLite database if it doesn't already exist.
+This will set up your Express server dependencies and create the skillswap.db SQLite database (with users, connections, and messages tables) if it doesn't already exist.

 Ollama Model Setup:
 This is crucial for the AI matchmaking feature.